 Spend your Saturday morning exploring Laurel’s dynamic, caring and joyful Early Childhood School.
 We invite you to discover our signature play-based curriculum which is designed to foster young girls’ and boys’ sense of wonder and provide the foundation for a lifetime of learning.
 Our teachers look forward to engaging with your child in classroom activities and answering your questions about our child-centered environment.
 REGISTER HERE!

 Children (and parents) applying for Preschool, Prekindergarten and Outdoor Prekindergarten must attend one Gator Day event in order to complete their application for admission.
 Children will engage with Early Childhood teachers and their prospective peers in a play-based assessment of school readiness.
+Please note that the Admissions Office will reach out to you to choose a 30-minute time slot between 8:30-10:00 a.m. after you have registered.
 REGISTER HERE!

 Take a Look@Laurel and discover the school that will inspire your daughter to think creatively and solve problems through an interdisciplinary curriculum and small classes taught by innovative faculty.
 Prospective parents will learn about how Laurel puts research into action to create an environment in which girls thrive.
 REGISTER HERE!